Scripter17/url-cleaner/site/api.md

     pub params_diff: Option<ParamsDiff>,
     /// If [`true`], enable reading from the cache.
     ///
+    /// Exists unconditionally even when the URL Cleaner Site has the `cache` feature disabled.
+    ///
+    /// It's just easier like this.
+    ///
     /// Defaults to [`true`].
     pub read_cache: bool,
     /// If [`true`], enable writing to the cache.
     ///
+    /// Exists unconditionally even when the URL Cleaner Site has the `cache` feature disabled.
+    ///
+    /// It's just easier like this.
+    ///
     /// Defaults to [`true`].
     pub write_cache: bool,
     /// If [`true`], enable cache delays.
+    ///
+    /// Exists unconditionally even when the URL Cleaner Site has the `cache` feature disabled.
+    ///
+    /// It's just easier like this.
     ///
     /// Defaults to [`false`].
     pub cache_delay: bool,